MIDASverse/MIDASpy/README.md

 Lall, Ranjit, and Thomas Robinson.
 Forthcoming.
 “The MIDAS Touch: Accurate and Scalable Missing-Data Imputation with Deep Learning.” _Political Analysis_.
 [Gated](https://doi.org/10.1017/pan.2020.49).
 [Ungated](http://eprints.lse.ac.uk/108170/1/Lall_Robinson_PA_Forthcoming.pdf).

-For more general background on multiple imputation and its advantages over other missing-data methods, see:

-Lall, Ranjit.
-2016.
-"How Multiple Imputation Makes a Difference." _Political Analysis_ 24 (4): 414-433.
-[Ungated (published)](https://www.jstor.org/stable/26349729).

 ## Installation

 To install via pip, enter the following command into the terminal: